sandeshad100/sandeshad100/README.md

 ## ⚡ Fun Fact

-In addition to coding, I enjoy exploring new hiking trails and experimenting with cooking exotic dishes!
+In addition to coding and making an impact, I am a multi-passionate person.
+I find joy in various activities, including performing magic tricks, playing chess, exploring startup ideas, and diving into entrepreneurship ventures!

 ---